 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sigma 10-20mm F4-5.6 EX DC HSM weighs 470g, 47% (430g) lighter than the Sony 16-35mm F2.8 ZA SSM's weight of 900g.

 Lens Mounts